hamax97/hamax97.github.io/write-ups/rails/the-asset-pipeline.md

 - Adds the ability to write your assets in other languages and pre-processors, such as: CoffeeScript, Sass, and ERB.
 - Allows you to combine the assets in your application with assets from other gems.
-- *Prior Rails 7*, implemented by the `sprockets-rails` gem.

-> From Rails 7 and forwards, the default is `importmap-rails`.
-> - Avoids the need for tooling such as `node/yarn`.
-> - If not deployed in an HTTP/2 environment, you'll have big performance issues.

 ### Features